Making money while you sleep has a beautiful ring to it.

 Let’s say you wrote a book.
-Maybe it’s an eBook, or perhaps it’s a traditional book published in print.
-The publisher pays you an upfront fee for the book.
+It could be an eBook (e.g., via Amazon’s Kindle direct publishing) or a traditional book published in print.
+The publisher pays you an upfront fee for the work.
 Once they recover that fee from sales, any additional income you receive (net the publisher’s cut) is residual income.

 You sell the widget for a set price.
 Part of the sale is for ongoing service.
 The purchaser pays a monthly (or other) ongoing fee for your company to service the widget.
-The company receives the money, the service department handles the continuing service, and you get a piece of the ongoing fee from the service contract – residual income.
+The company receives the money, the service department handles the continuing service, and you get a piece of the ongoing fee from the service contract—that’s residual income.

 For those not familiar with it, MLM is multi-level-marketing programs.
 I’ll explain how it works below.

-Now, before you go off on me for putting this in the post, give me a minute to explain.
+Before you go off on me for putting this in the post, give me a minute to explain.
 I’m not endorsing MLM sales or saying you can make money at it.
 However, the concept of MLM marketing is based on residual income.

 Though similar in many ways, residual income isn’t the same as passive income in the traditional sense.